ordina-jworks/ordina-jworks.github.io/_posts/2016-03-05-HTTP-Public-Key-Pinning-with-Spring-Security.md

 A list of public key hashes will be served to the client via a special HTTP header by the web server, so clients can store this information for a given period of time.
 On subsequent connections within previous given period of time, the client expects a certificate containing a public key whose fingerprint is already known via HPKP.
+I **strongly** encourage you to read [this article](https://timtaubert.de/blog/2014/10/http-public-key-pinning-explained/) by Tim Taubert, where he explains what keys you should pin and what the different tradeoffs are.

 <br />